Is Lyme Disease Stealing Your Child’s Childhood?

 Do most children recover from Lyme disease?

-Many children experience significant improvement when the condition is recognized and treated appropriately.
-Earlier identification is generally associated with better outcomes, though recovery can be gradual.
+Many children improve when the condition is recognized and treated appropriately.

 Related Posts